Letalski center Maribor

-Letalski center Maribor short LCM (English: Aviation center Maribor) is the oldest and the biggest Slovenian general aviation aero club operating at international Maribor Airport operating with 11 aircraft and 11 gliders.
+Letalski center Maribor short LCM (English: Aviation center Maribor) is the oldest and the biggest Slovenian general aviation aero club operating at international Maribor Airport operating with 8 aircraft, 2 ultralights, 7 gliders and 10 parachutes.
 Founded on December 20, 1927 in Maribor and It is well known for its flight school, ever since.
 It is considered to be the highest quality general aviation aero club in the country and Balkans.
 Annual number of flight hours is around 3500 h and 10000 landings.

-Current Fleet
+Current fleet

 EASA Flight School

 LCM has training programs with a European accreditation for the following licenses and ratings as well as endorsements (entries) within its SI.ATO.014 (Approved Training Organization) according to EASA - European Regulations: